 (October - December 2020)

 The development of the Charter was a co-creation process involving institutional partners.
-Engagement with, and feedback from, the institutional partners who committed to the vision and goals of this collaborative effort across the Canadian higher education sector is critically important in shaping the next iteration of the Charter.
-Recognizing the diverse contexts in which partner institutions operate, each institution will determine the most appropriate consultation process for generating feedback from their community, considering the spirit of inclusive decision-making.
+Engagement with, and feedback from, the institutional partners who committed to the vision and goals of the collaborative effort across the Canadian higher education sector was critically important in shaping the next iteration of the Charter.
+Recognizing the diverse contexts in which partner institutions operate, each institution determined the most appropriate consultation process for generating feedback from their community, considering the spirit of inclusive decision-making.
 Non-partner institutions also had the opportunity to provide feedback.